• About

 • In a food processor, pulse together the flour, lavender, lemon zest and salt until well blended.
 You want the lavender to be dispersed and chopped up a bit.

-• In the bowl of a stand mixer, combine the softened butter, and powdered sugar and beat together on medium speed until creamy and combined.
+• In the bowl of a stand mixer, combine the softened butter, powdered sugar and vanilla and beat together on medium speed until creamy and combined.

 • Reduce the mixer speed to low.
 Add the flour mixture and beat just until combined.

-• Turn the dough out onto some cling film.
+• Turn the dough out onto some plastic wrap.
 Press the dough together, forming a disc shape, about an inch in height.
-Wrap the dough with the cling film and place in the refrigerator to chill for 30 minutes.
+Wrap the dough with the plastic wrap and place in the refrigerator to chill for 1 hour.

 • Line two baking sheets with parchment paper, and set aside.